 Timothy M. Adams

-Timothy Adams was elected chief private brand officer in February 2009.
-He is responsible for the organization that concepts, designs, sources and markets Macy’s portfolio of highly successful private brands of apparel, accessories and home goods.
+Timothy Adams was named Chief for International Business Development in February 2015, with responsibility for research and strategy related to international retail store development for Macy’s and Bloomingdale’s.
+Since February 2009, he had served as Chief Private Brand Officer of Macy’s, Inc., with responsibility for the organization that concepts, designs, sources and markets Macy’s portfolio of highly successful private brands of apparel, accessories and home goods.
 From July 2005 to February 2009, Adams served as chairman and chief executive officer of Macy’s Home Store.
-Prior to joining Macy’s Home Store, Adams was chairman and chief executive officer of Macy’s Florida in Miami since April 2001.
-Adams began his retail career at Macy’s in Atlanta in 1976.
+Prior to joining Macy’s Home Store, Adams was chairman and chief executive officer of Macy's Florida in Miami since April 2001.
+Adams began his retail career at Macy’s South in Atlanta in 1976.
 In 1989, he joined Macy’s West in San Francisco as a merchandise administrator and rose to become executive vice president/general merchandise manager in 1994.
 He was named president of The Bon Marché in Seattle in 1997.

 William S. Allen

 Chief Human Resources Officer